 Yes, everyone knows about his funny facial gestures in his comedy series.
-However, only a few consider Rowan Atkinson’s biography which is quite interesting.
+However, only a few consider Rowan Atkinson’s Biography, which is quite interesting.
 Now, without further ado, let’s begin.

-Rowan Sebastian Atkinson was born on the 6th day of January 1955 at Consett in County Durham, United Kingdom.
-He was the last child born to his mother Ella and to his father Eric (a rich farmer).
+For Biography starters, Mr Bean, AKA Rowan Sebastian Atkinson, was born on the 6th day of January 1955.
+His birthplace is at Consett in County Durham, United Kingdom.
+Mr Bean is the last child born to his mother Ella and to his father Eric (a rich farmer).

-Young Atkinson grew up with his elder brothers Rodney and Rupert at Durham where he is known to have spent his entire childhood.
+Young Atkinson grew up with his elder brothers, Rodney and Rupert, at Durham.
+Durham is where he is known to have spent his entire childhood.

 It was only a matter of time before the young boy rose above his speech challenges to become who he is today.

 While at the school, Atkinson was known to be a shy kid with a slight stutter as well as a rubbery face.
-Interestingly, he was was also a classmate with Britain’s ex-Prime Minister, Tony Blair at the school.
+Interestingly, he was was also a classmate with Britain’s ex-Prime Minister, Tony Blair, at the school.

 Moving on, Atkinson was enrolled at St. Bees School where his talent for drama was observed by his then A-level physics master, Chris Robson.
 According to Chris;

 “In class he was very middle of the road.
 There was nothing outstanding about him.
 I didn’t expect him to become a fantastic scientist.

-Thus began the “screen journey” of the high school student who upon graduation, majored in Electrical Engineering at Newcastle University before proceeding to Queen’s College, Oxford in 1975.
+Thus began the “screen journey” of the high school student who, upon graduation, majored in Electrical Engineering at Newcastle University before proceeding to Queen’s College, Oxford in 1975.

-It was at queens Queen’s College, Oxford that Atkinson met future screenwriter, Richard Curtis.
+It was at queens Queen’s College, Oxford that Atkinson met future screenwriter Richard Curtis.
 Working together, they executed sketches for the Oxford Playhouse and the Edinburgh Festival Fringe in the following year (1976).

-3 years later in 1979, Atkinson kickstarted his acting career by starring in series of comedy shows for BBC Radio 3 called ‘The Atkinson People’ as well as a television comedy sketch show titled, ‘Not the Nine O’Clock News.
+3 years later, in 1979, Atkinson kickstarted his acting career by starring in a series of comedy shows for BBC Radio 3 called ‘The Atkinson People’ as well as a television comedy sketch show titled, ‘Not the Nine O’Clock News.

 Following his successful debut in The Black Adder, Atkinson consolidated on his local popularity with subsequent roles in the movies ‘The Appointments of Dennis Jennings’ and ‘The Tall Guy’ all between 1987-1989.

-His breakthrough finally came in 1990 when he was cast as the wretched, buffoon, Mr Bean in a show titled, ‘Mr. Bean’.
+His breakthrough finally came in 1990 when he was cast as the wretched buffoon, Mr Bean, in a show titled, ‘Mr. Bean’.

-The show was much popular in the united kingdom and abroad that it led to several more TV specials and a big screen film titled Bean which debuted in 1997.
+The show was much popular in the united kingdom and abroad that it led to several more TV specials and a big-screen film titled Bean which debuted in 1997.
 The rest, as they say, is history.

 The English actor met his ex-wife and Beauty Make-up artist Sunetra Sastry while working on the set of The Tv show “Black Adder ” in 1986.
 They dated for over 3 years before getting married in February 1990.

 Their relationship was blessed with two children a daughter Lily Grace (an actress) and a son Benjamin Alexander Sebastian (a career Military man).

-The now estranged couple lived happily thereafter until they got separated in 2014 after it was reported that Atkinson had a new woman in his life.
+The now-estranged couple lived happily thereafter until they got separated in 2014 after it was reported that Atkinson had a new woman in his life.

-Fast forward to the date the couple are not yet married but have a child born weeks after Louise flaunted her baby bump in November 2017.
+Fast forward to the date the couple is not yet married but has a child born weeks after Louise flaunted her baby bump in November 2017.

 Atkinson was born into a family of 6.
 We bring you factual details about members of his family.

-About Atkinson’s father: Eric is a father to the Mr Bean star.
+Eric is a father to the Mr Bean star.
 He was a rich farmer who is believed to have fought in World War Two.
 He is also known to be an Electrical Engineer, a development which influenced Atkinson’s choice of study course.

 Atkinson has been thrice reported dead by fake news circulating online. the first instance of his death hoax was in July 2016 when a fake ‘BBC’ breaking news alert claimed that the screenwriter died at the age of 58 after committing suicide.

-It wasn’t until 2018 that the hoax took a new dimension with the circulation of virus-laden videos, inviting unsuspecting members of the public to hit the play button which subtly infects their computers with ransomware.
+It wasn’t until 2018 that the hoax took a new dimension with the circulation of virus-laden videos, inviting unsuspecting members of the public to hit the play button, which subtly infects their computers with ransomware.

-Rowan Atkinson Childhood Story Plus Untold Biography Facts: Air Hero
+Rowan Atkinson Biography – Air Hero:

 The actor was at the time travelling with his wife and children across Kenya when he noticed that the pilot had closed his eyes and slumped back in his seat.

 it wasn’t long before Atkinson was forced to take over control when the chartered twin-prop Cessna began losing altitude.
 Fortunately, the revived pilot regained consciousness in time to retire Atkinson of his 15 minutes of fame.
-Until then Atkinson was the hero who saved the day.
+Until then, Atkinson was the hero who saved the day.

 In addition to having amazing cars, Mr bean engages his passion for automobiles by writing for a number of car magazines and appearing on popular television shows like ‘Full Throttle’ and ‘Top Gear’.

 Atkinson is a focused Professional actor whose on-screen personality is nothing close to his real-life relationships.
 According to him: